Skip to navigation Skip to content

 Check to see if there is a consolidated revenue debt.
 If the payer is requesting the refund of excess cash created by converting a payee overpayment to consolidated revenue debt, advise the payer that Child Support will seek to recover the amount from the payee before refunding to the payer.

 Note: from December 2023, Child Support stopped using consolidated revenue to convert a payee overpayment to a consolidated revenue debt.
-Service Officer can no longer use consolidated revenue to facilitate a payee disbursement recovery arrangement.
+Staff can no longer use consolidated revenue to facilitate a payee disbursement recovery arrangement.

 Contact customer and process excess cash